Top 10 Twitter tips and tricks

 Twitter lists are an excellent method of filtering filter through the people you follow.
-To create a list, click the Lists link and then Create a list.
-After creating a list visit the persons profile page you want to add and click the list icon, as shown in the picture.
+To create a list, click the Lists link, and then click Create a list.
+After creating a list, visit the person's profile page you want to add and click the list icon (shown to the right).
 Our Computers and Tech list is an example of a public list we created.

-- Mention your Twitter page as many places as you can, e.g. your business card, e-mail signatures, web page, blog, Facebook, etc.
+- Mention your Twitter page as many places as you can, e.g. your business card, e-mail signatures, web page, blog, and on Facebook.

 - Create a tweet button or at least your Twitter name on your pages, similar to the examples below.